hashicorp/vault/website/source/docs/auth/aws-ec2.html.md

 <dl class="api">
   <dt>Description</dt>
   <dd>
 Fetch a token.
-This endpoint verifies the pkcs#7 signature of the instance identity document.
+This endpoint verifies the pkcs7 signature of the instance identity document.
 Verifies that the instance is actually in a running state.
 Cross checks the constraints defined on the role with which the login is being performed.
+As an alternative to pkcs7 signature, the identity document along with its RSA digest can be supplied to this endpoint.
   </dd>

   <dt>Method</dt>